ranieremenezes/easyfermi/docs/source/custom_analysis.rst

           zmax : 105
           evtype : 3

-Let's suppose you prefer to include all photons with more than 500 MeV in your analysis (in the configuration file above, we use only the 3 best PSF quartiles, i.e. only 75% of the photons, equivalent to setting `evtype : 56`).
-The only thing you need to do is to modify the following part of the file:
+We see that for the lowest-energy component (i.e. 100 MeV up to 500 MeV), we use only PSF 2 and 3 events (i.e. `evtype = 48`), equivalent to 50% of all photons detected in this energy range, while in the medium energy range (i.e. from 500 MeV up to 1 GeV), we use PSF 1, 2 and 3 (`evtype = 56`), equivalent to 75% of all photons detected in this energy band.
+So let's suppose you prefer to include all photons with more than 500 MeV in your analysis (i.e. `evtype : 3`).
+The only thing you need to do is to modify the highlighted line in the following part of the file:

 .. code-block:: yaml
-    :emphasize-lines: 7,9
+    :emphasize-lines: 9

     [...]
     - model: